ntaraujo/kivy-easier/INSTALL.md

 ## Basic
 When the installer is run, it will extract three things in the folder given: "Kivy-Easier.exe", "rootfs.tar.gz" and "bin".

 The first is explained and the second will be deleted after.
-It is there for a while because the installer will run "Kivy-Easier.exe install" which will extract (again) all the file system from the file and register on WSL.
+It is there for a while because the installer will run "Kivy-Easier.exe install" which will extract (again) all the file system from the tarball and register on WSL.
 Then, a Kivy-Easier option will appear between other distros if you have.

 ## Add to PATH variable
 This option is part of the magic in this project.